top of page

 “Our fun days are over.
 Sure, we can go to Logan’s and have a bottle of rosé in July and, yeah, that’s awesome.
 But our insanity, our real dumb shit, it’s never going to happen again.
 I don’t know why, but,” Krista looked out the window, catching a glimpse of herself in the rearview mirror.
 All she could see were the bags under her eyes, the fine lines around her mouth, and her hair that needed to be washed yesterday, “I dunno, it kind of bums me out when I think about it.”

-Krista threw her lime-green-colored nicotine holder back into the center console as if it were on fire.
+Krista threw her lime-green-colored nicotine vessel back into the center console as if it were on fire.

 “But maybe that’s good, right?
 I don’t need to be stupid anymore.
 And, there’s a reason why we aren’t.
 I can’t be hungover around my kids, let alone in lock-up.”